 In a non-judging way, ask for clarification and detail.

 This conveys that you are making a good effort to truly and deeply understand and not just trying to push your opinions onto them.
 To formulate a relevant question in asking for more clarification, you will have to listen carefully to what they say.
 Frame your questions as someone trying to understand in more detail, perhaps even asking for a specific example.
 This also helps the buyer evaluate his or her own opinions and perspective.
-Some examples:

 “What’s going on?”